bitsadmin/nopowershell/README.md

 1. Download Visual Studio Community from https://visualstudio.microsoft.com/downloads/
     * In the installer select the **.NET desktop development** component.
     * From this component no optional modules are required for developing NoPowerShell modules.
+2. Make sure to have the .NET 2 framework installed: OptionalFeatures -> '.NET Framework 3.5 (includes .NET 2.0 and 3.0)'.
-2. Clone this repository and create a copy of the **TemplateCommand.cs** file.
+3. Clone this repository and create a copy of the **TemplateCommand.cs** file.
     * In case you are implementing a native PowerShell command, place it in folder the corresponding to the _Source_ attribute when executing in PowerShell: `Get-Command My-Commandlet`.
+        * Moreover, use the name of the _Source_ attribute in the command's namespace.
-Example of a native command: `Get-Command Get-Process` -> Source: `Microsoft.PowerShell.Management` -> Place the .cs file in the **Management** subfolder.
+        * Example of a native command: `Get-Command Get-Process` -> Source: `Microsoft.PowerShell.Management` -> Place the .cs file in the **Management** subfolder and use `NoPowerShell.Commands.Management` namespace.
-    * In case it is a non-native command, place it in the **Additional** folder.
+    * In case it is a non-native command, place it in the **Additional** folder and use the `NoPowerShell.Commands.Additional` namespace.
-3. Update the `TemplateCommand` classname and its constructor name.
+4. Update the `TemplateCommand` classname and its constructor name.
-4. Update the static **Aliases** variable to the command and aliases you want to use to call this cmdlet.
+5. Update the static **Aliases** variable to the command and aliases you want to use to call this cmdlet.
 For native PowerShell commands you can lookup the aliases using `Get-Alias | ?
 ResolvedCommandName -EQ My-Commandlet` to obtain the list of aliases.
 Always make sure the full command is the first "alias", for example: `Get-Alias | ?
 ResolvedCommandName -EQ Get-Process` -> Aliases are: `Get-Process`, `gps`, `ps`
-5. Update the static **Synopsis** variable to a small text that describes the command.
+6. Update the static **Synopsis** variable to a small text that describes the command.
 This will be shown in the help.
-6. Update the arguments supported by the command by adding _StringArguments_, _BoolArguments_ and _IntegerArguments_ to the static **SupportedArguments** variable.
+7. Update the arguments supported by the command by adding _StringArguments_, _BoolArguments_ and _IntegerArguments_ to the static **SupportedArguments** variable.
-7. In the Execute function:
+8. In the Execute function:
     1. Fetch the values of the _StringArguments_, _BoolArguments_ and _IntegerArguments_ as shown in the examples;
     2. Based on the parameters provided by the user, perform your actions;
     3. Make sure all results are stored in the `_results` variable.
-8. Remove all of the template sample code and comments from the file to keep the source tidy.
+9. Remove all of the template sample code and comments from the file to keep the source tidy.

 # Requested NoPowerShell cmdlets
 | Cmdlet | Description |